-Needing to learn how, I went to graduate school.
+Needing to learn how to solve tough scientific puzzles, I went to graduate school

 There, the Sociology Department at Indiana University taught me how to methodically solve really big and complex puzzles with uncommon rigor, discipline, and objectivity.
-As an undergrad I had learned next to nothing about research methods or sampling or bias or questionnaire design.
+At two previous universities I had learned next to nothing about research methods or sampling or bias or questionnaire design.
 Heck, I didn’t even know what I didn’t know, which was characteristic of not just me, but of most people.
 Day after day, how many people do we hear talking about things in such a way that it is obvious they don’t know what they’re talking about?

 When I was a kid, I couldn’t imagine anything better than driving cars, so I got a chauffeur job.
 It had never occurred to me that being a chauffeur was more about waiting around than driving.
 For every hour driving the car, I spent three or four hours waiting around, bored to tears, constantly checking my watch, wishing I was driving.
 It wasn’t like being off work, where I could go do something else in the meanwhile.
 The point of having a chauffeur is that your driver is always waiting for you, not the other way around.

 Good at.
 It is so easy to overestimate our skills that 90% of us believe we are above average, my all-time favorite example of how unaware we can be.
 Friends and colleagues are an obvious place for us to get feedback about what we’re good at, but they’re not going to completely honest with us, are they?
 Being “good at” something means being judged as having above average skills by external experts.
 It also means having credentials that took years to earn, not just months or weeks.